 Who are Salem’s ESOL service providers?

-In addition to the part-time, Title III-funded tutor, the Salem School District employs three full-time ESOL teachers.
-These four professionals: LeeAnn Mosher, Natalia Ethridge, Nicole Ponti, and Joan Harper, may be contacted at their office at Salem High School 893-7069.
+In addition to three paraprofessionals, the Salem School District employs five full-time ESOL teachers.
+These five professionals: LeeAnn Graichen, Natalia Ethridge, Kristine Nippert, Taylor Soule, and Elizabeth Kane can be reached at their individual schools or by email.

 What are some other supports for ESOL students and their families?